 2010: Start of magnetic resonance imaging (MRI) scans without sedation.

-2011: First hospital in Québec to use high-frequency jet ventilation to treat a newborn with a severe lung disease.
+2011: First hospital in Québec to use high-frequency jet ventilation to treat a newborn with severe lung disease.

 Programs and Services